Cost Savings Breakdown

 As you can see, whether I compare against traditional store bought liquid or powder, I am saving $0.16 per load!

-Note: No time or desire to make your own natural cleaners?
-Then we recommend buying these natural cleaner brands.
+Note: No time or desire to make your own laundry detergent?
+You can always purchase natural brands like these.

 High Efficiency (HE) Washers